diegocanton/remove_ubnt_mf/README.md

 The exploit uses USER: mother and PASSWORD: fucker recommend trying to use this username and password before your own password, in our tests it is working.
 The mother user is removed during disinfection.

 These are examples, you need to download them (examples clearmf.sh) on a Linux for execution, are two separate scripts, one clean and the other updates activating Compilance Test.
 We have not succeeded in implementing the three tasks simultaneously.
-So I suggest that first option to upgrade the entire network running the script with the online upgrade without comment and line desinfect commented in second run make clean, so you can enjoy the mother user the virus.
+So I suggest that first option to upgrade the entire network running the script with the online upgrade without comment and line disinfect commented in second run make clean, so you can enjoy the mother user the virus.

 The ubiquiti firmware WGET does not support HTTPS connections as RAW GitHub link, so we use a function of UBNT, tirgger_url.